craig-m/rpi_cluster/code/rpi-py-api/readme.md

 # rpi-py-api

-A simple PoC Flask app, with redis db backend, and nginx frontend.
+A small Python Flask app, with redis database backend, and nginx webserver frontend.

 All setup with Docker-Compose.